twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

     crt0.s ns16550a.s main.c
 {% endhighlight %}

 And this results in success!
-We now have a file in our working directory called `a.out`, which is our executable.
-We can also use [`nm`](https://sourceware.org/binutils/docs/binutils/nm.html) to see all of the symbols we've defined so far, including the ones we just created, `main`, `uart_get_char`, and `uart_put_char`.
-If you haven't already, make sure you have the `riscv64` version of `nm` installed and available on your path, or linked into your `/usr/local/bin` folder.
-[This section]({% post_url 2019-04-27-riscv-from-scratch-2 %}#qemu-and-risc-v-toolchain-setup) in the first post in this series describes in detail how to accomplish this.
+We can use [`nm`](https://sourceware.org/binutils/docs/binutils/nm.html) on our newly created executable, `a.out`, to see all the symbols it defines, which includes the ones we just created, `main`, `uart_get_char`, and `uart_put_char`.
+Note that you may need to revisit [these instructions]({% post_url 2019-03-10-riscv-from-scratch-1 %}#qemu-and-risc-v-toolchain-setup) to ensure `riscv64-unknown-elf-nm` is installed and available on your path or linked into your `/usr/local/bin` directory.

 {% highlight bash %}
 riscv64-unknown-elf-nm a.out